-AT&T: You can disable RCS messages to you in your stock Messages app under Settings > Advanced Messaging > Use Advanced Messaging = OFF (make the stock app the DEFAULT app first in order to be able to change the setting).
+AT&T: You can disable RCS messages to you in your Android stock / system messaging app under Settings > Advanced Messaging > Use Advanced Messaging = OFF (make the stock app the DEFAULT app first in order to be able to change the setting).

-T-Mobile Solution 1: On some phones, you can disable RCS messages to you in your stock Messages app under Settings > Enhanced messaging = OFF (make the stock app the DEFAULT app first in order to be able to change the setting).
+T-Mobile Solution 1: On some phones, you can disable RCS messages to you in your Android stock / system messaging app under Settings > Enhanced messaging = OFF (make the Android stock / system messaging app the DEFAULT app first in order to be able to change the setting).